ufs-za/BASE/Analytical Programming/errorhandling/readme.md

 ##  Support

-If you encounter unexpected errors or bugs, please [open an issue](https://github.com/yourproject/issues) with:
+If you encounter unexpected errors or bugs, please open an issue with the project you are busy with.
 - Steps to reproduce the problem
 - Stack trace or error message
 - Expected vs actual behavior